rackspace-orchestration-templates/nodejs-clouddb/cookbooks/yum/README.md

   find that yum is not downloading the mirrorlists as often as you would like lower the value of this option.
 * `mirrorlist_expire` - alias for mirror_expire
+* `mode` - Permissions mode of .repo file on disk.
+Useful for scenarios where secrets are in the repo file.
+If set to '600', normal users will not be able to use yum search, yum info, etc.
+  Defaults to '0644'
 * `priority` - When the yum-priorities plug-in is enabled, you set priorities on repository entries, where N is an integer from 1 to 99.
 The default priority for repositories is 99.